ibm-ecosystem-engineering/envizi-workshop-2024/124-Loading-Scope-3-Category1-data-using-AI-Assist/readme.md

 1. Make a copy of the downloaded template file `Account Setup and Data Load - AI Assist.xlsx`

 2. Rename the file in the format `Account Setup and Data Load - AI Assist_xxxxx.xlsx`.
-Here xxxxx could `-set1-` followed by your `Prefix-Id`.
+Here xxxxx could be `-set1-` followed by your `Prefix-Id`.
 Ex: `Account Setup and Data Load - AI Assist-set1-IBM50.xlsx`

-3. In above template file, fill the below columns values as per your need.
+3. In above template file, fill in values for the below columns as per your requirements.
    - Organization
    - Location
    - Account Supplier